kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/rollout-strategy/_index.md

 ## Combined Template Update and Scale-Up

+This section applies only to `spec.groupIdentity: Ordinal` (the default).
+`Hash` continues to use its existing Deployment rollout budgets and group readiness behavior; it does not use the Ordinal combined-rollout protocol below.

 When a template update accompanies scale-up, or desired replicas grow during an ongoing rollout, the controller uses whole-group availability instead of waiting for a continuous Ready suffix.
 Ordinary scaling and rollouts retain their existing